IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 - password: developer

 Visit https://192.168.99.100:8443/console/project/project1/browse/routes and click http://dataverse-glassfish-service-project1.192.168.99.100.nip.io/ or whatever is shows.
 This assumes you named your project ``project1``.

+You should be able to log in with username "dataverseAdmin" and password "admin".

 Cleaning up
 ~~~~~~~~~~~